 Not Hot: Carpeted Bathrooms

-Sticking with the bathroom theme, if your bathroom is sporting carpet of any sort, it’s time to remove it.
+Sticking with the bathroom theme, if your bathroom is sporting a carpet of any sort, it’s time to remove it.
 Why?
 Because, well, gross…

 Hot: Tile Floor Bathrooms

 Instead of carpet, use tile to create a durable, easy to clean floor for your in-home spa.
 In settings where moisture is involved, tile has been proven to be more durable than hardwood and laminate flooring.
 This is why you'll often find tile in the bathroom and the kitchen.
 Tile comes in a variety of sizes, shapes, colours and patterns so we guarantee you can find something you love that fits your design and budget.
 And while you're at it, why not incorporate heated flooring into your bathroom for a pleasant surprise stepping out of the shower each morning?